*****WITH ANY SALE PLEASE MAKE SURE YOU DO YOUR DUE DILLIGENCE BEFORE BIDDING. IF YOU HAVE QUESTIONS ON HOW TO DO THAT PLEASE ASK.*****

 Good Luck!
 Let me know if you have any questions.

 Each year, almost every county in Indiana holds at least one tax sale.
 Generally, if a landowner has been delinquent on property taxes for at least three property tax installments, the property may become tax sale eligible.
-The county auditor is required to send certified notices and publish newspaper advertisements alerting the delinquent landowners of a lien on the property and that it will be sold at a tax sale.
+The county Treasurer is required to send certified notices and publish newspaper advertisements alerting the delinquent landowners of the existance of a tax lien on the property and that it will be sold at a tax sale if sufficient property taxes are not paid.

-If the landowner does not pay the delinquent taxes, the county auditor files for a judgment for collection of unpaid taxes.
+If the landowner does not pay the delinquent taxes, the county treasurer files for a judgment for collection of unpaid taxes.
 The judgment permits the sale of property at a tax sale.

-At the tax sale, the buyer purchases a lien on the property, not property itself.
+At the Treasurer's tax sale, the buyer purchases a lien on the property, not the property itself.
 The landowner has one (1) year from the date of the sale to redeem the property.
+This is known as the Redemption Period.
+At the Commisioner's Sale, the Redemption Period is only one hundred twenty (120) days.

-Indiana law says that the buyer notify interested parties within nine (6) months of the tax sale allowing interested parties the opportunity to redeem the property by the end of the one (1) year redemption period.
+Indiana law requires that the purchaser of a tax sale certificate must notify interested parties within Six Months after a Treasurer's Sale, or ninety (90) days after the Commissioner's Sale, of its purchase of the tax sale certificate allowing interested parties the opportunity to redeem the property by the end of the Redemption Period.

-If the landowner does not redeem, the buyer should file a petition for tax deed.
-The court will consider the petition and order the auditor to prepare the tax deed.
-A property executed tax deed will remove all liens on the property.
+If the landowner does not redeem in time, the buyer should file a petition for tax deed.
+The court will consider the petition and order the auditor to prepare the tax deed if everything was done properly.
+A properly executed tax deed will remove all liens on the property prior to the issuance of the tax deed.
+(This does not apply to special assessments, easements, licenses, or property taxes that accrue after the date of the sale)

-The buyer must comply with Indiana law in order to obtain the tax deed.
-If the property procedures are not followed perfectly, a buyer can forfeit his right to the property and lose his investment.
-This is one of the most complex areas of Real Estate Law and an attorney can assist a buyer in fulfilling these legal requirements.
-Generally, if the property is redeemed, the owner is required to reimburse your attorney fees.
+The buyer must comply with Indiana Law and Constitutional Due Process in order to obtain the tax deed.
+If the proper procedures are not followed perfectly, a buyer can forfeit their right to the property and lose their investment.
+This is one of the most complex areas of Real Estate Law and a qualified attorney can assist a buyer in fulfilling these legal requirements.
+Generally, if the property is redeemed, the owner is required to reimburse your attorney fees, title search fees, subsequent property taxes paid, and any other costs of noticing.

 Frequently Asked Questions About Property Tax Sales: